 Residents have the opportunity to learn to do colposcopies, IUD insertions, cervical cryotherapy and endometrial biopsies in the Colposcopy Clinic held one afternoon each week.
 The clinic is staffed by two family medicine faculty, both of whom have had extensive experience in doing colposcopy.
 Given the large numbers of female patients in most primary care practices, family physicians that are able to do these procedures are in high demand and are able to offer a valuable service to their patients.

-During the gynocology rotation in the 2nd year, residents spend one day at Planned Parenthood to observe options counseling and pregnancy termination services.
+During the gynocology rotation in the 2nd year, residents spend one half day at Planned Parenthood to observe options counseling and pregnancy termination services.
 It is strictly observational experience and does not involve residents in directly providing medical or procedural pregnancy terminations.
 The intent is to give residents a more comprehensive understanding of the work involved with their patients’ own decision making processes and possible terminations.
 Residents who do feel that this shadowing experience is not congruent with his/her personal beliefs and views, may opt out and are scheduled for office and teaching instead.